edHelper.com

 By Jennifer Kenny

 1 Malcolm needed to have his tonsils removed.
-He was very scared and worried about the pain.
+He was very scared.
+He was worried about the pain.
 An anesthesiologist met with Malcolm and his parents.
 He explained what would happen before, during, and after the surgery.
 When it was time for the surgery, he had Malcolm's mother come into the operating room until Malcolm was "asleep" and ready for surgery.
 During surgery, Malcolm's condition was constantly monitored by the anesthesiologist.
 The anesthesiologist also stayed with Malcolm in the recovery room until Malcolm was awake and out of danger.

 4 Courtney was having a tumor removed.
-She needed to be unconscious for the surgery but she was concerned about the side effects of anesthesia.
+She needed to be unconscious for the surgery, but she was concerned about the side effects of anesthesia.
 She had been very sick to her stomach when she woke up after her last operation.
 Her anesthesiologist was able to use a different anesthesia and provide her with additional medication to keep her nausea down.
 She felt much better this time around.

 Paragraphs 5 to 13: